ayushohal/Dynamic-Team-Formation-Tool/README.md

 # Dynamic-Team-Formation-Tool
 The Skill-Based Team Management System is a web-based tool designed to automate the assignment of team members to projects based on their skill sets.
+The system leverages the Hungarian Algorithm, a combinatorial optimization algorithm used to solve assignment problems, ensuring that team members are allocated to tasks in a way that maximizes productivity while minimizing inefficiencies.
+Each project has specific skill requirements, and the system matches them with employees' available skills, creating an optimal assignment plan.